lidapeng/opentriggers/README.md

 C++, Qt, fireLib
 # Project description:
 The source code is located in the "wetm" folder, while the sample data are in "testdata1" and "smalldata" folders.
+# Work in Progress
+We are currently working on the following aspects:
+1) Adjust the fire spread rates and validate them using standard fire spread modeling tools (Behave plus)
+2) Further improve the UI.
 # Relevant literature:
+Li, D., Cova, T.J., & Dennison, P.E.
+“An open-source software system for setting wildfire evacuation triggers”.
+1st ACM SIGSPATIAL International Workshop on the Use of GIS in Emergency Management.

 Li, D., Cova, T.J., & Dennison, P.E.
 (2015).
 A household-level approach to staging wildfire evacuation warnings using trigger modeling.
 Computers, Environment, and Urban Systems, 54, 56–67.